Need to get dinner on the table in short order? Try our Easy Chicken Lo Mein recipe.

 However, chow mein is different.
 In the preparation of chow mein noodles, the noodles are fried, which means they absorb more oil.

-When noodles are fried in oil, the fat ratio is more significant because the noodles absorb the oil, then mixed with vegetables, chicken, beef, pork, seafood, or tofu, and typically a lightly sweet sauce is added to the dish.
+When noodles are fried in oil, the fat ratio is higher because the noodles absorb the oil.
+The noodles are then mixed with vegetables, chicken, beef, pork, seafood, or tofu, and typically, a lightly sweet sauce is added to the dish.

 Can I make this meal a day ahead?